jayqi/placeholders/README.md

 2. Open the **Export** pane.
 3. Select **Page** for what to export. (**Document** adds a margin because the width of the two line segments extend beyond the page.)
 4. Put in your desired image size.
-5. Select a destination file path and imag eformat.
+5. Select a destination file path and image format.
 6. Hit **Export**.